Bon Om Touk 101: Top 7 Things to Know About Cambodia’s Water Festival

 Another important part of Bon Om Touk is Auk Ambok, a special dish made of flattened rice flakes mixed with coconut and banana.
 This dish is prepared to honor the full moon and is consumed at midnight on the last day of the festival.

-Cambodians believe that eating Auk Ambok while praying to the moon goddess Preah Mae Kongkea will bring good fortune and blessings for the coming year.
-Families gather in temples or in their homes to share this traditional food, making it a communal and spiritual part of the festival.
+Cambodians believe that eating Auk Ambok while praying to the moon goddess Preah Mae Kongkea brings good fortune and blessings for the year ahead.
+Families gather at temples or in their homes to share this traditional dish as part of the festival’s communal and spiritual traditions.

 When planning to attend Bon Om Touk, it’s essential to be prepared for both the festivities and the crowds.
 Here are a few things to keep in mind: